 If problems develop, call your physician immediately.

-- Stay indoors: People living close to the fire-stricken areas should remain indoors and avoid breathing smoke, ashes and other pollution in the area.
+- Stay indoors: People living close to the fire-stricken areas should remain indoors, unless prompted by local officials to evacuate, and avoid breathing smoke, ashes and other pollution in the area.

-- Roll up your car windows: When driving your car in smoky areas, keep your windows and vents closed.
-Air conditioning should only be operated in the "recirculate" setting.
+- Roll up your car windows: When driving your car in smoky areas, keep your windows and vents closed, and operate on "recirculate" setting, including when using air conditioning.

 - Protect the air in your home: Stay inside as much as possible, with doors, windows and fireplace dampers shut and preferably with clean air circulating through air conditioners and air cleaners.
 Use air conditioners on the recirculation setting to keep from pulling outside air into the room.
 Air cleaning devices that have HEPA filters can provide added protection from the soot and smoke.
 Place damp towels under the doors and other places where the outside air may leak in.